 As a new graduate nurse and/or midwife, you are likely to experience some difficulty adjusting to each new rotation, especially in the first few months of your program.

 This is known as ‘transition shock’ which describes new graduates’ expectations of themselves colliding with the reality of the demands of their responsibilities and workload.

 Combined with shift work (particularly night-shift) and an ever-changing roster and starting a new career in health during a pandemic you may find yourself asking ‘what have I gotten myself into?’.

 It is completely normal to feel this way.
 Inability to cope is one of the leading causes of graduate dissatisfaction, burnout and leaving the profession entirely.
-Which is why you should learn to recognise transition shock early so you can resolve and manage it.
+Which is why you should learn to recognise transition shock early so you can seek support and guidance to help you through.